Sandeepkumar-6/DocEx2/README.md

 > **Democratizing Health Information:** Turn complex medical lab reports into simple, actionable insights using AI.

 DocEx is a web application that helps patients understand their medical diagnosis.
-Users can upload a photo of any lab report (blood test, prescription, etc.), and our AI analyzes the text to provide a summary, identify critical values, and generate a personalized diet plan.
+Users can upload a photo of any lab report (blood test, prescription, etc.), and our AI analyzes the text to provide a summary, identify critical values, and generate a personalized diet plan.along with an personalised Ai chatbot

 ---